GustavePate/mergetrelloboards/README.md

 First make sure you completed the installation section !

-There is a conky template to display your trello list on your desktop.
+There is a conky template to display your Trello list on your desktop.
-Edit it first, you'll have to change the path to the trello2txt.py, conf.py and to the stored todolist file.
+Edit it first, you'll have to change the paths to the `trello2txt.py`, `conf.py` and to the stored `todolist` files.

->I'm currently not happy with it's line by line implementation.
+>I'm currently not happy with its line by line implementation.
 I'll be glad if you send me an improvement !

 Then: